cypht-org/cypht-website/pages/install.md

                 # Function to check prerequisites
                 check_prerequisites() {
                     echo "Checking prerequisites..."

+                    # Check if jq is installed (needed for version parsing)
+                    if ! command -v jq &>/dev/null; then bold_red "Error: jq is not installed but required to fetch versions." bold_red "Please install it with:"
+                        bold_blue "  sudo apt update && sudo apt install jq" exit 1
+                    fi

                     # Check if PHP is installed
                     if ! command -v php &>/dev/null; then